FarehaSi/Rock-Paper-Scissors/README.md

 - From the source section drop-down menu, select the Main Branch
 - Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - The live link can be found here - https://farehasi.github.io/Rock-Paper-Scissors-Lizard-Spock/
-#### GitPod
+#### Cloning
-The site can be also deployed on GitPod.
-The steps to deploy are as follows:
-- In the gitpod workspace click on the index.html
-- Once opened, in the terminal type: python3 -m http.server
-- Local link will appear in the terminal, click on it and the webpage will open in a new tab.
+To create a clone of the repository within your local development environment which makes it easier to fix merge conflicts, add or remove files, and push larger commits, follow these steps:
+- Log in to GitHub, access the specific GitHub Repository [Rock Paper Scissors Lizard Spock](https://github.com/FarehaSi/Rock-Paper-Scissors-Lizard-Spock)
+- Above the file list on the repository page locate and click the 'Code' button (beside the 'Add file' button)
+- Copy the provided link depending on your desired option for either 'HTTPS', 'SSH key' or 'GitHub CLI.
+- Open Git Bash and change the current working directory to the location where you want the cloned directory to be made.
+- Type git clone, and then paste the specific URL you copied in Step 3.
 #### Forking
+Forking enables a third party to create a copy of the repository in order to view and/or make changes without affecting the original.
 To Fork this repositary:
 - Navigate to GitHub project repositary [Rock Paper Scissors Lizard Spock](https://github.com/FarehaSi/Rock-Paper-Scissors-Lizard-Spock)
 - In the right hand corner see the "Fork" section and click on it.
 - Select an owner for the forked repository.
 - Click Create fork button.
 ## Credits
-All illustrations are courtesy <a href="https://www.pngwing.com/" target="_blank">PNGWing</a>
+All illustrations are courtesy of <a href="https://www.pngwing.com/" target="_blank">PNGWing</a>
 ## Acknowledgements
 I would like to also thank my mentor Akshat Garg for helping me write better JavaScript Code.